-SPCA’s education programme promotes essential character-building qualities such as empathy, kindness, respect for others and personal responsibility as well as engaging students’ in core curriculum subject learning through a real-life meaningful context.
-As children develop empathy (the ability to assume the feelings and perspective of other humans and animals), they begin to understand concepts such as respect, cooperation, sharing, fairness and patience.
+SPCA’s education programme promotes essential character-building qualities such as empathy, kindness, respect for others and personal responsibility as well as engaging students’ in core curriculum subject learning through real-life meaningful contexts.
+As children develop empathy (the ability to assume the feelings and perspective of other humans and animals), they begin to understand concepts such as respect, cooperation, sharing, fairness, kindness and compassion.

-SPCA’s education materials were designed to integrate into the New Zealand Curriculum by experienced, New Zealand trained teachers.
-SPCA’s education materials focus on a variety of animal welfare concepts and provide teachers with the tools to incorporate these topics into their daily classroom programme.
-The learning experiences allow students to gain knowledge and understanding of animals through interactive, project based learning.
+SPCA’s education resources were designed to integrate into the New Zealand Curriculum by experienced, New Zealand trained teachers.
+SPCA’s education resources focus on a variety of animal welfare concepts and provide teachers with the tools to incorporate these topics into their daily teaching and learning programmes.
+The learning experiences allow students to gain knowledge and understanding of animals through interactive, project based learning experiences.

 Great importance is placed on the inquiry process and critical thinking as well as developing leadership skills to put compassion into action.
-SPCA’s education materials have been piloted by classroom teachers throughout Auckland and evaluated by New Zealand Council for Educational Research.
-This approach has enabled us to make informed, evidence based decisions throughout our programme’s development.
+Before their launch, SPCA’s education materials were piloted over 18 months by 22 primary schools and evaluated by New Zealand Council for Educational Research.
+This approach has enabled SPCA to make informed, evidence based decisions throughout the programme’s development.

 The ultimate learning experience occurs when home and school work in partnership - when teaching and learning is supported, reinforced and encouraged at home, connections are more easily made and positive changes can occur.